mgold/elm-geojson/README.md

 # elm-geojson
-**Status**: Experimental, not yet released to elm-package, but please try it (copy the source file) and report back!
+**Status**: Experimental, not yet released to elm-package.
+Based on the original spec and not the RFC (TODO: fix that).
+But please try it (copy the source file) and report back!

 A library to decode (and encode) geoJson into a format that's nice to use in Elm.